Direct Payroll vs Third-Party Payroll: Which Is Right for Your Business?

 FactorDirect Payroll (In-House)Third-Party Payroll (Outsourced)

-Control & TransparencyFull control over data, instant issue resolutionLimited customisation, SLA-driven processes
+Control & TransparencyFull control over data, instant issue resolutionLimited customization, SLA-driven processes

 Cost StructureHigher upfront costs, potential long-term efficiencyLower initial cost, but hidden fees are possible